MystenLabs/walrus/docs/devnet-public/overview.md

 ### Refresh availability

-Since no content data is required to refresh the period of storage it is a fully on chain protocols.
+Since no content data is required to refresh the period of storage, refresh is conducted fully on chain within the protocol.
 To request an extension to the availability period of a blob, a user provides an appropriate storage resource.
 Upon success this emits an event that storage nodes receive to extend the period each sliver is stored for.

 ### Inconsistent resource flow